 Ragweed is the main allergy culprit during fall.
 These months are when the plants pollinate and send billions of pollen grains into the air, allowing the wind to transport them up to hundreds of miles, straight to your nose, of course.

-Other sources of fall allergies include mold and other weeds like goldenrod, curly dock, sheep sorrel, and sagebrush.
-Areas east of the Rocky Mountains are especially susceptible to high pollen in the fall.
+Areas east of the Rocky Mountains are especially susceptible to high pollen counts in the fall.

 Use Heating and Cooling Systems